rsdoiel/antenna/planet.md

 ---

-## Migrant boat model on Tyrone bonfire 'deplorable'
+## Migrant boat model on Tyrone bonfire 'vile, dehumanising'

 date: 2025-07-09, from: RTÉ News

-Models of migrants in a boat have been placed on a loyalist bonfire in Co Tyrone, prompting condemnation and calls for the display to be removed ahead of the pyre being lit.
+Amnesty International's Northern Ireland director has described a loyalist bonfire in Co Tyrone which contains models of migrants in a boat as a "vile, dehumanising act that fuels hatred and racism".

 <br>